Prefer to save or print this information and take it with you? Download the ebook version.

 Best Practices For Listings on Walmart.com

 Getting your catalog onto Walmart.com is great, but making sure the listings are properly set up is incredibly important.
+You need your listings on Walmart to be retail-ready.
 Here is a list of tips to ensure you hit the ground running:

-- Make sure your products are categorized correctly – a product has to be tagged by category to be searchable.
+- Make sure your products are categorized correctly – a product has to be tagged to the right category to be discoverable by search.

 - Optimize your listings – organic and paid searches are matched to the product detail page.
 Make sure product titles, keywords, and descriptions are well thought out to maximize success and optimize your advertising efforts.

-- Attempt to get reviews and ratings, using only methods that are compliant with Walmart’s policies
+- Attempt to get customer reviews and ratings, using only methods that are compliant with Walmart’s policies

 Fulfillment For Walmart.com